prezet/prezet-web/storage/prezet/content/customize/blade-views.md

 3. `ogimage.blade.php`:
     - Default Route: `GET /prezet/ogimage/{slug}`
     - Controller: `OgimageController`
     - Purpose: This file is used to generate Open Graph images for your posts.
+See the [OG Image](/features/ogimage) documentation for more information.

 ### Component Files

 These files are example blade components that can be inlined in your markdown files.
-See the [Blade Components](features/blade) documentation for more details:
+See the [Blade Components](/features/blade) documentation for more details:

-1. `components/meta.blade.php`:
+1. `components/alert.blade.php`:
-    - Purpose: This component handles the display of meta information for your posts.
+    - Purpose: This component is used to display alert style callouts on your blog.
+Modify this file to change the appearance of alerts or add additional functionality.

 2. `components/youtube.blade.php`:
     - Purpose: This component is used to embed YouTube videos in your posts.
 Modify this if you want to change how videos are displayed or add additional functionality.